 Lens errors are another very common problem in digital cameras.
 In most cases, they affect cameras that use barrel-style lenses.
 The main culprits that could cause this problem include dust, dirt, or sand which get deposited into the lens.
-It could also be that the lens is slightly out of their place.
+It could also be that the lens is slightly out of its place.

 To solve this problem, start by trying to clean the lens area in case there is dust or dirt that should be removed.
 For this procedure, you could use a hairdryer to clean areas that have no risk of heat.
 Alternatively, you can use a can of compressed air.

 In case cleaning the lens fails to work, you can carry out a visual check on the lens.
 Are the lenses tilted in one direction?
 If you have recently dropped the camera, the lens may have tilted, which will hinder the camera from working properly.

 Note that some lens problems are sensitive and attempting to solve them yourself could cause more problems.
 It might be safer to get the experts at the repair center to fix it.

 Only attempt to fix your camera if you have budgetary constraints or are far from the repair center and have to keep using the camera.
 Gently try to push the lens back into position and check if the error resolves.

 Shutter problems are also common causes of errors in digital cameras.
 In most cases, it gets stuck and prevents the camera from taking good photos.
 If it is stuck in an open position, you may get overexposed photos.
 But if it refuses to open, the photos will likely be black.

 In both cases, here are some of the solutions you could try: